bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

     Heliotrope,
 }

-/// A "marker" component for entities which represent a player
+/// A "marker" component for entities which represents a player.
-///
-/// Since this contains no data, this is more like a tag
+/// Since this contains no data, this is more like a tag.
 #[derive(Component)]
 struct Player;
 ```